 Diamond members also receive a food and beverage credit of $10-$25 at most properties in the United States or complimentary continental breakfast abroad and additionally receive lounge access at properties with an executive lounge.

-The definition of a continental breakfast varies; at some properties, this consists of a full made-to-order breakfast in the hotel restaurant, at others it could mean a voucher that can be used at on-property dining options that may not completely cover breakfast.
+For those booking properties abroad, keep in mind that the definition of a continental breakfast varies; at some properties, this consists of a full made-to-order breakfast in the hotel restaurant, at others it could mean a voucher that can be used at on-property dining options that may not completely cover breakfast.
 However, most Hilton full-service properties have good breakfast offerings.
-Unfortunately, the food & beverage credit may not be enough to fully cover the cost.
-However, some members enjoy the flexibility to use the food & beverage credit toward dinner / room service / drinks at the bar / etc. You are not limited to using the food & beverage credit for breakfast.
+Unfortunately, the food & beverage credit may not be enough to fully cover the cost at properties within the United States.

 Note that elite members are not entitled to upgrades at a large segment of Hilton’s portfolio.
 From the Hilton terms and conditions: